-Abuse may be emotional, mental, physical, financial, spiritual, or sexual.
+Abuse comes in many forms.
+It may be emotional abuse, or mental, physical, financial, spiritual, or sexual abuse.
 Here are a few examples of abuse you may not have identified:

 - Verbal abuse: Verbal abuse includes belittling, bullying, accusing, blaming, shaming, demanding, ordering, threatening, criticizing, sarcasm, raging, opposing, undermining, interrupting, blocking, and name-calling.
 Note that many people occasionally make demands, use sarcasm, interrupt, oppose, criticize, blame, or block you.
 Consider the context, malice, and frequency of the behavior before labeling it narcissistic abuse.

 - Manipulation: Generally, manipulation is an indirect influence on someone to behave in a way that furthers the goals of the manipulator.
 Often, it expresses covert aggression.
 Think of a “wolf in sheep’s clothing.”
 On the surface, the words seem harmless – even complimentary; but underneath you feel demeaned or sense a hostile intent.
 If you experienced manipulation growing up, you may not recognize it as such.
 See my blog on spotting manipulation.